ahoef/jekyll-blog/_drafts/2015-03-29-faking-a-cms.md

 My first pass at automation was getting [Steve](http://www.twitter.com/stevetlamb) to help me write python and shell scripts to pull data from exported .csv files and drop it into a Jinja template, which was basically a loop with some conditional logic, to churn out HTML.
 Check out [the code](https://github.com/ahoef/uo-marketing) if you want!
 It worked for a time (almost a year) in automating the bulk of the content coding, but only worked well for a specific page layout.
 It also required some awkward workflow steps, due to Microsoft Office's mysterious special characters.

 Designers wanted more flexibilty and variation in homepage and gateway layouts, which meant coming up with a new system.
-My boss convinced marketing folks to move from Dxcel to a Google spreadsheet so that we could use [Tabletop.js](https://github.com/jsoma/tabletop) to turn the data into a giant json object.
+My boss convinced marketing folks to move from Excel to a Google spreadsheet so that we could use [Tabletop.js](https://github.com/jsoma/tabletop) to turn the data into a giant json object.
 We're using the Tabletop/Google Doc approach for the site navigation, and it's been working out pretty well.
 The only drawback is that Tabletop requires a public spreadsheet url (at least at the time of this writing), so the doc has to be published to the web as a read-only file.

 Tabletop.js integrates nicely with [Handlebars.js](http://handlebarsjs.com/), so I also moved from a single loop template in Jinja to Handlebars templates mapped to specific points in the Tabletop Object.
 I quickly learned that the Handlebars documentation is not indexed or searchable, and that template logic in Handlebars is kind of a pain, so if I were to start over again, I'd definitely use another templating engine, like [Nunjucks](https://mozilla.github.io/nunjucks/) or [Underscore](http://underscorejs.org/).
 Separating markup and functionality by limiting template logic makes sense, but at the end of the day it's less code and less headache to write a for loop within a template by declaring a one-line expression.